miguelarian/design-patterns/readme.md

 The class diagrams are generated using [PlantUML](https://github.com/plantuml/plantuml).

-You generate the images from the corresponding markdown file code.
-Example:
+You can generate the class diagram images from the corresponding markdown file code using inline plantUML syntax.

 ```bash
 plantuml -tsvg ./Adapter/readme.md
 ```

 You can also use the plantuml jar file from the root folder.
-Example:

 ```bash
 java -jar plantuml-mit-1.2024.4.jar ./Adapter/class-diagram.txt -tsvg